 - 1 lb ground pork you can substitute ground lamb for the pork

-- 1 small onion grated finely on a cheese grater or microplane.
-You are looking for getting something similar to onion pulp instead of chunks of onion
+- 1 small onion grated finely on the fine side of a cheese grater or microplane.
+You are looking to get something similar to onion pulp.

 - 2 cloves of garlic grated finely on the cheese grater or microplane